ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 ## Columns / fields

-By default Hydrahon will simply select all fields using the `*` asterisks.
+By default, Hydrahon will simply select all fields using the `*` asterisks.

 ```php
 // SQL: select * from `people`
 $people->select()->get();
 ```

-You can pass an array of column / field names as an argument to the `select` method.
+You can pass an array of column/field names as an argument to the `select` method.

 ```php
 // SQL: select `name`, `age` from `people`